madhana23112005-cpu/ELIXIR-2026/README.md

 ## 🏫 About GCE Erode

-Government College of Engineering, Erode is an autonomous institution affiliated with Anna University, Tamil Nadu.
+Government College of Engineering, Erode is an Non-autonomous institution affiliated with Anna University, Tamil Nadu.
 Elixir is the flagship technical event of the EEE department, bringing together students from across Anna University-affiliated colleges.

 ---